flairNLP/flair/README.md

 Flair is:

-* **A powerful NLP library.** Flair allows you to apply our state-of-the-art natural language processing (NLP) models to your text, such as named entity recognition (NER), part-of-speech tagging (PoS), special support for [biomedical data](/resources/docs/HUNFLAIR.md), sense disambiguation and classification, with support for a rapidly growing number of languages.
+* **A powerful NLP library.** Flair allows you to apply our state-of-the-art natural language processing (NLP) models to your text, such as named entity recognition (NER), sentiment analysis, part-of-speech tagging (PoS), special support for [biomedical data](/resources/docs/HUNFLAIR.md), sense disambiguation and classification, with support for a rapidly growing number of languages.

-* **A text embedding library.** Flair has simple interfaces that allow you to use and combine different word and document embeddings, including our proposed **[Flair embeddings](https://www.aclweb.org/anthology/C18-1139/)**, BERT embeddings and ELMo embeddings.
+* **A text embedding library.** Flair has simple interfaces that allow you to use and combine different word and document embeddings, including our proposed [Flair embeddings](https://www.aclweb.org/anthology/C18-1139/) and various transformers.

 * **A PyTorch NLP framework.** Our framework builds directly on [PyTorch](https://pytorch.org/), making it easy to train your own models and experiment with new approaches using Flair embeddings and classes.